oldmud0/AssetDownloadProtocol/AO2 Asset Download Protocol.md

 ...
 ```

+The name of the asset itself is included in the index, so that the client can check whether or not
-The name of the directory must be preserved, as the data may already exist in `base`.
+identical data with the same name already exists in `base`.
 (To confirm, simply hash the data in the folder which the name points to in `base`.)

+A server does not always need to have its assets in its own storage; a server owner can use an
+external script to generate a server index from their own computer, and then transfer the index
+to the remote server.

 ### Sample client-side file structure